Wake County, NC

 Equitable Outreach Strategy for Well & Septic Financial Assistance Pilot Program Our Approach Project OutcomesProject Goal

-WaterNow is partnering with Wake County to develop an equitable outreach and engagement strategy for a two-year pilot program that provides financial assistance to repair wells or onsite wastewater systems for eligible low-income and elderly community members.
+WaterNow is partnering with Wake County to develop an equitable outreach and engagement strategy for a two-year pilot program that provides financial assistance to repair wells or onsite wastewater systems and support well water testing for eligible low-income and elderly community members.
 This outreach framework will seek to ensure that vulnerable and under-resourced communities are represented and supported through this pilot program, and to lay the foundation for engagement around the County’s future One Water initiatives.

 Our Approach